Cistern/cistern/README.md

 > Cisterns are often built to catch and store rainwater.

-Cistern collects and aggregates sFlow datagrams.
+Cistern is a network flow collector

 License
 ---